RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Conclusion

 \section{Conclusion}

-This paper demonstrates the importance of using both cropped and left regions after cropping for self-supervised learning.
-A simple yet effective pretext task \modelName is proposed to help the models learn better category feature representation from a complete perceptive.
-Experimental results on image classification, object detection, and instance and semantic segmentation benchmarks demonstrate the effectiveness of the proposed \modelName and its compatibility to representative self-supervised learning methods.
+This paper demonstrates the importance of using both cropped and remained regions after cropping for self-supervised learning. {A simple yet effective pretext task \modelName is proposed to validate the models can learn better category feature representation from a complete perspective.} Experimental results on image classification, object detection, and instance and semantic segmentation benchmarks demonstrate the effectiveness of leveraging remained regions in pretraining and its compatibility to representative self-supervised learning methods.
 We hope that this study will provide valuable insights into the subsequent studies of self-supervised learning in exploring region-based contrast methodology.

-\textbf{Broad impacts.} \modelName successfully improves the performance of SSL methods, but it still requires large scales of unlabeled data during training as others.
-The data collection process, which may compromise the privacy or rights of individuals, could be regularized by following specific rules, \eg, GDPR, to mitigate the compromise issues.